lawrencesalinas/pawsibly-production/README.md

 ## Installation
 ---
-1. Fork and clone this [repository](https://github.com/kellylarrea/pawsibly-django) then run the following command in your terminal
+1. Fork and clone this [repository](https://github.com/lawrencesalinas/pawsibly-production) then run the following command in your terminal
+    * ```pip intall``` on the root folder to install Django dependencies
     * ```python manage.py runserver``` to start the server...
 2. Once the server is up and running, fork and clone this repository and run the following commands
+    * cd into frontend-Pawsibly and run
     * ```npm install``` to install dependencies
     *  ```npm start``` to launch the app in your browser